Setting-Dawn/ME-405-Knight-of-Rom-i-lot/README.md

   1. The wheels do not slip while driving.
   2. The magnetometer remains consistent.

+### The (in)Validity of Assumptions
 While the wheels do not generally slip when a more moderate effort is requested from the motors, the higher speeds requested caused some slipping during the initial acceleration.
 This slipping was accounted for via 3 methods.
-  1. The wheels were regularly cleaned of dust & debris by lightly wiping them with a damp paper towel.
+  1. The wheels were regularly cleaned of dust & larger debris by lightly wiping them with a damp paper towel.
   2. The batteries were regularly recharged so that decreasing voltage did not affect the requested effort.
   3. Any remaining slip was experimentally calibrated into the distance Romi was instructed to travel.
   4. Slipping was not a concern during turning, as the distance travelled was not being recorded during turns and instead relied solely on data from the IMU to ensure the correct angle was reached.